 An unpretentious, private, well-stocked ‘working’ garden with flowers, fruit and vegetables.
 See what you eat before it gets to the plate.
 A functional ‘home’ garden that feeds its owner - and, sometimes, the visitor – with plenty to look at as well.

-* We routinely feature five of these gardens on our tours:
+* We routinely feature several of these gardens on our tours:

 Sunnyside & Hyde Park in ‘Homes & Gardens’